jacobeskin/Numerical-Study-of-Alpha-Decay/README.md

 # B-thesis
-Matlab codes for my bachelors thesis
+My bachelors thesis and the Matlab codes for it.